hackerdns2/WhySoBroke/README.md

 [+] Flags retruned by the script
 ---------------------------------

 1. NXDOMAIN : When target domain does not exist.
+However, sometimes NXDOMAIN records does have CNAME record which will be scanned by the script.
+~ [*] NXDOMAIN : example.com [cname.example.com]
-~ [*] NXDOMAIN : example.com
+~ [*] NXDOMAIN : example.com [ ] = when it returns result like this, it means that there is not domain or CNAME record found.

 2. SERVFAIL RECORD : When target domain's dns query fails.
 However, this script will also attempt to look for SERVFAIL target's nameservers.
 ~ [*] SERVFAIL RECORD : example.com [ns1.example.com.ns2.example.com.ns3.example.com.ns4.example.com]